Image

 Effects of Hypoglossal Nerve Stimulation on Cognition and Language in Down Syndrome and Obstructive Sleep Apnea

-Exploring nerve stimulation effects on cognition in Down Syndrome and sleep apnea.
+Exploring new treatment for Down Syndrome and sleep apnea.

 Recruiting